 Medical Bills in Maryland Are Your Responsibility

-It is important to understand that the obligation to pay any medical bills and expenses associated with a car accident in Maryland falls on you. it is your responsibility to see that your healthcare providers are paid – though where the money comes from will depend on the circumstances surrounding your accident.
+It is your responsibility to see that your healthcare providers are paid – though where the money comes from will depend on the circumstances surrounding your accident.
 No matter the circumstances, the legal responsibility is yours.

 Medical Expenses After a Car Accident in Maryland